 Learn Sanskrit through Story

 Most of us meet Sanskrit as a wall — declension tables, sandhi rules, paradigms to memorize before a single sentence means anything.
 This series was born from a different wish: to come to the language through story, and to arrive at the great texts of the tradition already carried toward them.
-The body listens before the mind is asked to understand.

 It is built on an old principle — dhāraṇā, the holding that comes before knowing.
 The body remembers what the mind has not yet been told.
 A sound is felt in the chest before it is named.
 A grammatical case is met in something a character does — a hungry young lion is fed, and the dative is born; a cub walks into the forest, and the locative arrives — long before it is ever called a case.
 Nothing is explained until it has first been carried.
 By the time the rule is named, you already know it.
 The naming only tells you what your body has been holding all along.

-It begins with Gāyatrī's Song, where a lioness cub learns the entire alphabet — forty-six sounds — across three nights beneath an old tree, each sound given by her father as a thing she can feel before she is told its name.
+The dedicated language path begins with Gāyatrī's Song, where a lioness cub learns the entire alphabet — forty-six sounds — across three nights beneath an old tree, each sound given by her father as a thing she can feel before she is told its name.

 It continues in Siṃhī's Twelve Dreams, where the first whole sentences arrive — not as exercises, but as twelve dream-encounters, each word handed to her where she meets it, the script and the marks and the meaning set side by side.